 Arthroscopy is a surgical procedure that lets a doctor look inside your joints.
 The doctor uses a thin viewing tool called an arthroscope, or scope.
 It allows the doctor to see the joint surfaces and the tough tissue that covers and cushions the ends of the bones (cartilage).
 The doctor can also see the surrounding soft tissues, such as tissue that connects bone to bone (ligaments).

 This procedure can be used to see if you have a joint problem or to do surgery that repairs a joint problem.
 It can also be done to remove a loose or foreign object in a joint.
 Doctors can also do it to keep track of a disease or to see how well a treatment is working.
 Arthroscopy is most often done on the knee, shoulder, and ankle.
 It also can be done on the hip, elbow, and wrist.

-During arthroscopy , the arthroscope is inserted into your joint through a small cut (incision) in the skin.
-The arthroscope has a light source and a video camera attached to it.
-Images from the camera can be seen on a video monitor.
+During arthroscopy , the arthroscope is put into your joint through a small cut (incision) in the skin.
+The scope has a light source and a video camera attached to it.
+Images from the camera can be seen on a video screen.
 These magnified images provide a clear picture of your joint.
-A sample of joint tissue can be collected during arthroscopy for biopsy.
-If surgery is done, additional instruments will be inserted into your joint through other small incisions.
+During the procedure, a sample of joint tissue can be collected to be tested.
+This is called a biopsy.
+If needed, more tools will be put into your joint through other small incisions.

 Like open surgery (which is done using a larger incision), arthroscopy allows your doctor to see what is wrong with your joint.
-But compared to open surgery, arthroscopy:
+But compared to open surgery, arthroscopy usually:

-- Usually allows for a quicker recovery time, depending on what is done.
+- Lets you recover sooner, depending on what is done.

-- Can be done on an outpatient basis without requiring an overnight stay in a hospital.
-Open surgery often requires an inpatient stay in the hospital.
+- Can be done on an outpatient basis without the need for an overnight stay in a hospital.
+An inpatient stay is often needed with open surgery.

 Why It Is Done